"Way to Go Champ”: Male Intimacy in Homosocial Spaces (ONGOING)

 [1] Baudrillard, J. (2012).
 The ecstasy of communication.
 Los Angeles: Semiotext(e).

-This series of film stills and found imagery has been UV-printed onto 3mm thick aluminium/Dibond composite panels, measuring 50cm x 50cm each.
+This series of film stills and found imagery has been UV-printed onto aluminum/Dibond composite panels, measuring 50cm x 50cm each.
 They are intended as one work to be displayed on steel shelves in a grid pattern, inspired by the pioneering efforts of the Pictures Generation and queer theorists.
-Installation photographs will be available soon.